-Most small-scale systems do not require a large amount of data collection, however, data junkies and solar geeks will appreciate the amount of data they can pull from a system.
+Most small-scale systems do not require a large amount of data collection, however, data junkies and solar geeks will appreciate the amount of data they can pull.

-Some companies, such as Solar World, offer a monitoring system that includes a portal in which users can publically display the data from their solar modules so they can compare their system with others.
-In addition, certain systems allow installers to monitor your system as part of a maintenance agreement.
+Some companies, such as Solar World, offer a monitoring system that includes a portal in which users can publically display the data from their solar modules so they can compare it with others.
+In addition, certain systems allow installers to monitor performance as part of a maintenance agreement.